slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

 9bfe57...
 ```

-### Priv esc method used when box was launched
+### Getting the administrator credentials

-I did some initial recon and found the mRemoteNG application is installed on the system. mRemoteNG is a multi-protocol connection manager and allows users to connect to systems with different protocols like SSH, RDP, VNC, etc. As such, it supports saving the credentials locally in a configuration file.
+I do some recon and found the mRemoteNG application is installed on the system. mRemoteNG is a multi-protocol connection manager and allows users to connect to systems with different protocols like SSH, RDP, VNC, etc. As such, it supports saving the credentials locally in a configuration file.

 The XML configuration file is located here: `C:\Users\L4mpje\AppData\Roaming\mRemoteNG\confCons.xml`

-I immediately saw that it contains an RDP session configuration for user `Administrator`:
+I immediately see that it contains an RDP session configuration for user `Administrator`:
 ```
 <Node Name="DC" Type="Connection" Descr="" Icon="mRemoteNG" Panel="General"
 Id="500e7d58-662a-44d4-aff0-3a4f547a3fee" Username="Administrator" Domain=""